home-assistant/home-assistant.io/source/_posts/2017-12-17-introducing-home-assistant-cloud.markdown

 **What countries are supported?**

 Only US is currently supported.
 Expect more countries to be supported soon.
+The reason there is a country limitation is that we need to do extra steps and certifications for each country's Alexa skill.

 **How is the connection made to the cloud?**